sleeptoken/zettelkasten/Remote Thought/breaking public key RSA.md

 ```

-use the above 2 commands to get the modulus of the public key
+use the above 2 commands to get the modulus of the public key or you can use a py script to do the same

-then use a py script(from git or chat gpt) to find the p,q from the above obtained modulus
+then use a py script (from git or chat GPT) named Fermat's factorization method to find the p, q from the above obtained modulus

-further use a py script to
+further use a py script (from git or chat GPT) to generate a private key from the above obtained values and login via ssh using the generated private key